Lead Your Way into Leadership

 Lead your way into a title:

-You don’t need a leadership title to adopt these powerful practices.
+You don’t need a leadership title to adopt the powerful practices of leadership:

 - Model the way.

 - Don’t challenge the status quo on your first day.